skabillium/memo/README.md

 # Memo

-Memo is a Redis-like in-memory database implemented in go.
-Other than basic key-value functionalities it supports additional data structures like priority queues, FIFO queues and stacks.
+Memo is a Redis-compliant in-memory database implemented in go.
+Other than basic key-value functionalities it also supports lists, priority queues and sets.

 Run the server with `make build && ./bin/memo`, this should start a memo server on `localhost:5678`